pranav-ganesh/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the edit mechanism behaves at each step.

-Step 1.
-The user launches the application and realizes that person 1 needs to be edited.
+1. The user launches the application and realizes that person 1 needs to be edited.
 He/she executes the command `edit 1 name/Will age/20` in order to edit the first person in the address book.

 ℹ️ **Note:** If the user enters the command in an incorrect format, then an invalid command format message is displayed along with the correct format to use.